icaroerasmo/icaroerasmo.github.io/_posts/2021-11-27-guitarix-arch-linux.md

 Guitarix is an amp and effects emulator for guitars and basses.
 I have always played my guitar with it once I am a financially broken middle guitarist.
 My laziness was preventing me from installing it once I thought it would be a tough task as maybe Arch Linux didn't have all dependencies ready to install through aurman as Debian did for most of them except [Cadence][cadence].
-Surprisingly, it is all it's needed to run Guitarix without issues.
+Surprisingly, aurman is all it's needed to run Guitarix without issues.
 Here it goes:

 First of all: You need to have aurman installed.
 I haven't checked if it is necessary to have aurman installed to manage to install all dependencies but once I had it installed and it could ease the task I just decided to